kuopinghsu/callgraph-gen/README.md

 - PCRE: Perl Compatible Regular Expressions https://www.pcre.org/

-Install the PCRE library to /usr/local directory.
-Or insatall libpcre2-dev package on Ubuntu.
+Install the PCRE library and libxml2 directory.
+Or insatall libpcre2-dev and libxml2-dev package on Ubuntu.

 ```
-$ sudo apt install libpcre2-dev
+$ sudo apt install libpcre2-dev libxml2-dev
 ```

 Checkout the repository and initialize all submodules